Francis Bowes Sayre Sr.: Biography

 On November 25, 1913, Sayre married Jessie Woodrow Wilson (1887–1933), the middle daughter of President Woodrow Wilson, in a ceremony at the White House.
 In 1914 he began work as an assistant to the president of Williams College.
-He served on the faculty at Harvard Law School from 1917 to 1933, and he received his J.D.S. degree from Harvard in 1918.
+He served on the faculty at Harvard Law School from 1917 to 1933, and he received his S.J.D. degree from Harvard in 1918.

 He later served as foreign affairs advisor to the government of King Vajiravudh of Siam as successor to American Foreign Affairs Adviser Edward Henry Strobel, Jens Westengard and Eldon James; Assistant Secretary of State, High Commissioner of the Philippines, and U.S. representative to the United Nations Trusteeship Council.
 While Sayre was Siam's foreign affairs advisor, he was appointed by King Prajadhipok as Siam's representative on the Permanent Court of Arbitration at The Hague.
 He was awarded the Grand Cross of the Crown of Siam, and was the second American advisor to be awarded the title Phya Kalyanamaitri or "the beautiful in friendship."
 The first American Adviser in Foreign Affairs, also a Harvard law professor, was Edward Henry Strobel.

 Sayre served as High Commissioner to the Philippines from October 28, 1939 to October 12, 1942.
 He visited Japan in May 1940 and held several meetings with Foreign Minister Hachirō Arita.
 He proposed the Pacific Nonaggression Pact and the withdrawal of Japanese troops from China to Arita, but was rejected.
 He was evacuated from the Philippines along with General Douglas MacArthur, President Manuel Quezon and other officials of the Commonwealth government after the Japanese invasion of the Philippines in December 1941.

 Sayre's immediate subordinate in his later capacity of Assistant Secretary of State was Alger Hiss.

 He died on March 29, 1972, and was buried at Washington National Cathedral.